Guide - The Best of Park City

 What to look for: Event schedules, which vary annually—check local listings as your visit approaches.

-Local Insight: The week between Christmas and New Year's is the busiest of the year.
+Local Insight: The week between Christmas and New Year's is the busiest of the year, with the most expensive dates being from December 26th through January 1st.
 If flexible, visit the week before Christmas or first week of January for similar snow with lighter crowds.
 Book dinner reservations weeks ahead for holiday evenings.

 Create Your Free Park City Guide →